Instagram Fails? 17 Controversial Insta Moments from Brands

 The post went viral and was reposted 3,000 times within the first few hours.

-Needles to say, the company couldn’t keep up with their promise.
+Needless to say, the company couldn’t keep up with their promise.
 It stated that “the viral volume of participants” gave it the right to cap the promotion.

 Sunny Co’s co-founder Brady Silverwood then released a statement and promised to send free bathing suits to all the participants.